Serrowxd/Once_Daily/README.md

 icons8 - Vector Icons

+**Some websites are refactored into personal projects - deployment will be to the sprint here, the new repo will be listed if relevant**

 #### !!!
 All Deployments are in 1920x1080 and non-reactive - unless otherwise defined !!!

 **_A website a day keeps the errors away._**